 What is ampullary cancer?

 Ampullary cancer is a rare type of cancer.
-It’s when cancer starts in the part of the body called the ampulla of Vater.
+It occurs when cancer starts in the part of the body called the ampulla of Vater.
 The ampulla of Vater is a small opening where the pancreatic and bile ducts (from the liver) connect to the first part of the small intestine (the duodenum).
-There they ducts release their secretions into the intestines.
+These ducts release their secretions into the intestines.

 Ampullary cancer may also be called ampulla of Vater cancer.